|

 shimmering

-polished floor turned dull and grey.
+polished floor was dull and grey.

 162. The stone